 margaret interviewed on ‘all things plants’

-DAVE WHITINGER’S NAME–or at least his first name–has been known to me for what seems like ever, as founder of the Dave’s Garden website that he sold a few years ago…and more important as the founder of the thriving, fast-growing All Things Plants, the community gardening site he created last year.
+DAVE WHITINGER’S NAME–or at least his first name–has been known to me for what seems like ever, as founder of the Dave’s Garden website that he sold a few years ago…and more important as the founder of the thriving, fast-growing All Things Plants, the community gardening site he created last year, and then on after that to National Gardening Association.
 We’ve both been in this garden world a long time, but never intersected.
 And then he called the other day to ask if we could do an interview–a conversation I suspect (hope!) will be the start of a longer one, because it felt like we could just talk forever.
 Which we almost did…

 YOU CAN LISTEN IN to my conversation with Dave Whitinger on All Things Plants, and be sure to say hello to Dave.